rihemebh/Algorithms-And-DataStructure/README.md

 - ***Insert***

  1. Add the element at the end of the tree
- 2. Compare his priority with his father's priority
+ 2. Compare its priority with its father's priority
  3. Switch places if the father has the highest priority

 - ***Delete Element***